 Posted on March 14, 2012

-Spring is just around the corner and if you’re like me, that means you’ve put off cleaning your ice machine for an entire year and it is time to get down to business!
-The good news is that keeping your ice machine clean is not only easy, but it can also save you money.
+Spring is officially here!
+And if you’re like me, that means you’ve put off cleaning your ice machine for way too long.
+The good news?
+Cleaning your ice machine is not only easy, but it can also save you money.

 First things first, you should not actually wait an entire year to clean your ice machine.
 Federal law mandates that you clean your machine in accordance with the manufacturer’s recommendations.
 Manitowoc, for example, recommends the machines are cleaned every two to four months.
 If you aren’t sure about the manufacturer’s recommendations, a good rule of thumb is to clean your machine at least every six months.